Skip to main content

 As a company owner, you can choose to issue a corporate share through either a share issue or a share transfer.

 Share issue involves dividing the company’s ownership into shares and distributing them to new investors, employees or existing shareholders.
-Whether you own a public or a private company, you can issue any number of shares, provided you issue a share certificate to each new shareholder.
+There are several steps that a Pty Ltd company must take in order to issue shares.
+These include:

 On the other hand, a share transfer is similar to a share issue but moves existing shares from one shareholder to another.